11 Recommended Cafes in Kanazawa|From famous stores near Kanazawa Station to hole-in-the-walls in the suburbs to Japanese sweets.

 The glass-walled interior gives the restaurant a spacious feeling.

 Passing through the Ishikawa Gate of Kanazawa Castle and keeping the plaza on your right, you will see the Tsurunomaru Resting Pavilion.
-The Mamezara Tea House inside the pavilion overlooks Hashizume-mon Gate and Gojyuken Nagaya, two of the castle's most famous landmarks, and is a popular viewing spot.
+The Mamezara Tea House inside the pavilion offers a panoramic view of the Hashizume Gate and Gojuken Nagaya, two of the castle's most famous landmarks, and is also a popular viewing spot.
 Inside the comfortable restaurant made of fragrant Noto hiba (cypress), there are "garden view seats" like a porch and bench-type seats overlooking the "Gojyuken row houses," so there are various ways to spend your time depending on where you sit.
-The restaurant also offers a wide variety of take-out menu items such as gold leaf soft serve, making it a convenient spot to stop by when strolling around Kanazawa Castle Park orKenrokuen Garden.
+There are also a variety of takeout menus, including gold leaf soft serve, making it a convenient spot to stop by when strolling around Kanazawa Castle Park orKenrokuen Garden.

 A cafe where you can relax and enjoy a cup of tea while leisurely looking out over the spacious grounds.
 Tea, sweets, and sushi are served on Kutani ware plates.